 Minus: a lot of magazines will consider it advertorial, not editorial and will only publish it as an ad for designer if compensated.
 Also be careful to not end up making a look-book for free instead of magazine-worthy experimental pictures.

 Where to find: normally the boutiques I pull from are my former or recurrent clients, appearing in my editorials is an added bonus

-Plus: the wardrobe will be cohesive (boutique has it's own style), but more diverse then one designer's collection, so it's easy to create the vision you will be happy with.
+Plus: the wardrobe will be cohesive (boutique has its own style), but more diverse than one designer's collection, so it's easy to create the vision you will be happy with.
 Boutique owners also are often into helping you to build a set and what not

 Renting The Wardrobe